How Council Procures Goods & Services

 The procurement process

-Council procurement (purchasing) is guided by the Sound Contracting Principles set out in the Local Government Act 2009 which are:
+Council procurement (purchasing) is guided by the Sound Contracting Principles outlined in the Local Government Act 2009 which are:

 • Value for money